rebekalv/arduino_camera/ttk8/README.md

 # TTK8 - Object Detection with an Arduino Nicla Vision Camera

 This project uses the OpenMV firmware to implement object detection on the Arduino Nicla Vision camera.
-It uses the integrated Time of Flight distance sensor (ToF) to measure the distance to the nearest obstacle.
-The system combines blob detection and wifi streaming to identify and track objects in real-time.
+The system combines blob detection with the integrated distance sensor to identify the nearest object.
+The object gets marked and the video is streamed over wifi to track obstacles in real-time.

 ![System Overview](images/system_overview.jpg)
 _Complete system setup showing Nicla Vision camera in operation_